 There are states and jurisdictions that decided not to use the GED test for the purpose of high school equivalency testing.
 They use an alternative option, the HiSET exam.

 States that offer online GED testing

 In most states, however, you have the chance to take the GED exam from the comfort of your home while also using an online whiteboard.

 You need to have a well-functioning internet connection and qualify for online testing.

 If you live in one of the following states, you now can take the four GED modules in an online proctored format if you meet the requirements such as scoring in the “Green” zone on the GED Ready practice test.
-Online GED testing is only open to students 18 years of age and older.
+Online GED testing is (in most states) only open to students 18 years of age and older.